rsaadkamal/Codility/README.txt

 to use.
 I will attain some tournament and update the repo overtime.

-i.
-Geeks for geeks
+Geeks for geeks: The is collected for the educational purpose from their website.

-ii.
-Project Euler
+Project Euler: The is collected for the educational purpose.